Splendour in the Grass: Venue issues

 For a once-only trial, the organisers obtained permission to stage the 2009 Splendour in the Grass at a site in Yelgun.
 However, the consent provided to the organisers was the subject of a challenge by a group of residents, environmentalists and the Environmental Defenders Office of NSW, who presented their case in the Land and Environment Court of New South Wales.
 The Chief Judge of the Land and Environment Court, Justice Brian Preston, ruled that Byron Shire Council had exceeded its powers by granting the development consent where the land included parts zoned for conservation purposes.
 The development consent was ruled invalid, prohibiting the festival from being held at the Yelgun site.
 As a consequence of the decision, the festival remained at the Belongil site in 2009, before returning one more time in 2012.

 In 2016 attendees made accusations they were forced to walk from the venue or sleep in the mud due to a lack of transport.

-Cancellations

-The 2020 edition of Splendour in the Grass—set to feature Flume, The Strokes, and Tyler, the Creator—was postponed and ultimately cancelled due to the COVID-19 pandemic.
-The 2021 festival was initially planned for July with The Strokes, Tyler, the Creator, and Gorillaz before being shifted to November, but it too was cancelled for pandemic-related reasons.
-In its place, organisers produced Splendour XR, a virtual festival held on 24–25 July 2021, funded with AUD $1.5 million from the federal RISE program and hosted on the US-based Sansar platform.
-The event included performances by Khalid, The Killers, Charli XCX, CHVRCHES, Denzel Curry, Vance Joy, Tash Sultana, and Masked Wolf.

-The festival returned in July 2022 with Gorillaz, The Strokes, and Tyler, the Creator headlining, and again in July 2023 with Lizzo, Flume, and Mumford & Sons.

-In 2024, Splendour in the Grass was cancelled again—this time citing “unexpected events”—with the announcement made only a week after tickets went on sale (Burke, The Guardian, 27 March 2024).